Cabo Rojo National Wildlife Refuge: Hiking

+Biking

+A point-to-point 4.73-mile long trail designated exclusively for biking can be found in the interpretative center of Las Salinas (Centro Interpretativo Las Salinas) and the El Combate trailhead.
+Biking is also permitted in some of the other trails within the refuge: the Bird Observation, Butterfly and Interpretative trails.

+Beaches

+Large portions of El Combate Beach (Playa El Combate) are protected and located within the refuge boundaries, specifically the portion located on the strip of land adjacent to the northwestern shore of Candelaria Lagoon.
+Numerous trailheads connect the beach to the rest of the refuge.
+Other beaches found within the boundaries of the refuge include Punta Águila Beach, Tres Patos Beach and Salinas Beach.

 Adjacent protected areas

 The Cabo Rojo National Wildlife Refuge is located close to the Laguna Cartagena National Wildlife Refuge, both of which are administered as part of the Caribbean Islands National Wildlife complex.
 The national wildlife refuge is also adjacent to different units belonging to the Boquerón State Forest, which protects the mangrove forests that stretch from Cabo Rojo to Lajas, and the Cabo Rojo National Natural Landmark.